edgio-docs/edgio-docs/src/guides/v7/security/tls_certificates.md

 ### Troubleshooting {/*troubleshooting*/}

-If you experience either a `502 Bad Gateway` or a `504 Gateway Timeout` after completing TLS setup, then your origin may be improperly configured.
+If your origin returns a `502 Bad Gateway` or a `504 Gateway Timeout` response when served through {{ PRODUCT }}, then your origin configuration's TLS settings may be improperly configured.
 [View troubleshooting steps.](/guides/performance/troubleshooting#502-bad-gateway-status-code)